OwlMan77/WDI-PROJECT-2/readme.md

 If you wish to upload your own data simply make sure you are logged in and click the 'Add locations data' on the toolbar.

-To mark locations on the map you will need to upload is the Takeout data from google, this can be done if you have a google account and use the link below!
+To mark locations on the map you will need to upload Takeout data from google, this can be done if you have a google account and use the link below:

 [Takeout](https://takeout.google.com/settings/takeout)